Kaviya-Np/Amazon-Sales-Analysis/README.md

 # Unified_Mentor_Internship
-It comprises of Data Science project with dashboards and analysis documents
+It comprises of Data Science Excel dashboards and analysis documents of Amazon Sales Data